 Do you make New Year’s Resolutions?
 Thought Catalog recently wrote a post about the 26 things every person should do for themselves at least once a year.
 Some of the ideas were wonderful:

 * Listen to CDs you forgot about, songs from 2007 or your junior high dance.
 There are few things as small, inexpensive and absolutely THRILLING as your favorite 90s song playing in the background as you complete your menial tasks of the day, and there’s nothing as oddly entertaining and perplexing as listening to the songs you did in high school, or even last year.
-It induces that weird nostalgia that makes all the crappy stuff gently watercolored and faded into something you really think you miss for 30 seconds.

 * Rearrange your space.
 Even if it’s just moving the TV or changing the orientation of your bed, a shift in the layout of the room you spend the most time in actually does change the way you perceive it.